Weed, also known as marijuana or cannabis, is usually detectable in bodily fluids for

 - hallucinations and psychosis

-If you use marijuana while you’re pregnant or breastfeeding, there’s a greater chance that your baby will have birth defects or problems with brain development.
+If you use weed while you’re pregnant or breastfeeding, there’s a greater chance that your baby will have birth defects or problems with brain development.

 Weed may stay in your system anywhere from several days to several months after last use.
 Detection windows depend on the drug test used and other factors, such as whether you smoke or ingest weed on a regular basis.